 Two Day Theory.
 It is a very fortunate thing that the situation that Garmin-Transitions is in during this Tour is a first time for all of us involved.
 The fortune I speak of is partly that we've never had to deal with nigh on half of our team all being pretty badly wounded on the one descent, and partly that the fretting resulting from this would leave us, the staff, nervous wrecks.
 I have made up a totally anecdotal "two day" theory regarding peoples' responses to injury and trauma.
 It's completely without scientific evidence or backing, but does explain a pattern of behaviour that I have regularly seen over the years.

 The Bounce.
 We came to this Tour with nine guys ready to race.
 We’re down our leader and facing some injuries, but if yesterday proved anything it’s that we’re still up for it.
 The day started out with a little stress, considering the injuries some of the guys were going to go over cobbles with.
-However, the show must go on, and despite the misgivings, we were still pretty psyched yesterday morning-we have a very talented bunch of blokes in this team, and so we were still hoping to do a bit of damage today, and the plan went ahead as normal.

 Le Tour de France 2010 'Ride to rule,' 'rider protest,' or 'strike' - file all under, 'PR disaster.'
 Once again it was Viktor with the quote of the day; 'Tour Feminine.'
 Dave Chapman only needed one word; 'farce!'

 Always Fear The Mock.
 Some would say that this is the most powerful force in the universe, and yet it has never been quantified.
 I for one am a firm believer in the Mock, and think that CERN should be turning their attention to investigating the power of the Mock, rather than the trivialities of the God particle, Higgs boson and what-all else you want to talk about.